-German Shepherd dog food we prefer
+German Shepherd dog food and feeding guide

-German Shepherd Dog Food & Feeding Guide
+Dog Food & Feeding Guide

 What should I feed my German Shepherd?

-General guidelines for healthy puppies and adults.
+These are general guidelines for healthy puppies and adults.
 Always adjust based on body condition, activity level, and your veterinarian’s advice.

 Puppies

-• 8–12 weeks: 3–4 meals per day (small portions).
+• 8–12 weeks: 3–4 meals per day (small portions)

-• 3–6 months: 3 meals per day (small portions).
+• 3–6 months: 3 meals per day (small portions)

 • 6–12 months: 2–3 meals per day (small portions)